-I thought I had my dilemma well-leashed at this point, but in retrospect I realize it was already starting to whimper and whine.
-However, it was not until I attended the first afternoon session, ”Development and Implementation of Formal Policies and/or Local Legislation to Increase the Availability of Non-Sugar Sweetened Beverages in Public Buildings: Reports from the Field” that its bark became disruptively loud.
+I thought I had my dilemma well-leashed, but in retrospect, I realize it was already starting to whimper and whine.
+However, it was not until I attended the first session of the afternoon, “Development and Implementation of Formal Policies and/or Local Legislation to Increase the Availability of Non-Sugar Sweetened Beverages in Public Buildings: Reports from the Field” that its bark became disruptively loud.
 The session was facilitated by two women who had overseen a project of the NY State Association of County Health officials wherein monies and other resources were allocated to a handful of county health departments to assist their county governments in achieving this goal.

 I suppose I know this is how the process works but the cumulative view of the public health community working so hard for such small gains–even in the public sector–turned my dilemma rabid.
 It circled wildly, foamed at the mouth and even raised its hand and expressed its opinion.
 To calm it back down, I had to go get it a fruit kabob at the next break.

-Afterwards, I realized my dilemma had been watching the whole encounter from under my desk.
+Afterward, I realized my dilemma had been watching the whole encounter from under my desk.
 It pawed at me and looked me squarely in the eye.
-It bemoaned that private health is truly a deeply public health matter and visa versa, and with its tail between its legs it quietly crawled away.
+It bemoaned that private health is truly a deeply public health matter and vice-versa, and with its tail between its legs, it quietly crawled away.

 Let me know what you think about this issue.
 Thanks.